mvolkmann/blog/src/smalltalk/smalltalk-oo-overview.md

 coined the term "object-oriented programming" in 1967.

 An object encapsulates related data and methods that operate on the data.
-For example, an object can hold the `name` and `breed` of a dog.
+For example, an object can hold the `center` and `radius` of a circl.
 In Smalltalk, these are referred to as instance variables.

 A class is often used as template for creating instances of the class which are referred to as objects.
-For example, a `Dog` class can be defined.
+For example, a `Circle` class can be defined.

 A class can define: